KonuTech/machine-learning-zoomcamp-capstone-02/README.md

 * git-lfs

 ### Docker deployment (containerization)
-Before deploying to a Kubernetes cluster, we will test the model and the gateway locally using Docker Compose.
-To do this, we will utilize the [Dockerfile](https://github.com/KonuTech/machine-learning-zoomcamp-capstone-02/blob/main/scoring/Dockerfile), which defines the service.
-Additionally, a script named [predict_test.py](https://github.com/KonuTech/machine-learning-zoomcamp-capstone-02/blob/main/scoring/predict_test.py) is defined for testing the model predictions.
-The above script is stored locally.
-It passes URL to [predict.py]() which is stored on a container along with a copy of a TensorFlow model.
+Before deploying to a Kubernetes cluster, the model was tested locally using Docker Compose.
+For this purpose, a Dockerfile was employed.
+The content of the [Dockerfile](https://github.com/KonuTech/machine-learning-zoomcamp-capstone-02/blob/main/scoring/Dockerfile) defines the configuration of a service.
+Additionally, a script named [predict_test.py](https://github.com/KonuTech/machine-learning-zoomcamp-capstone-02/blob/main/scoring/predict_test.py) is used to test predictions.
+This script is stored locally and passes a URL with an image of one's choice to [predict.py]().
+The latter is stored in a container along with a copy of a TensorFlow model.

 Once in ./scoring directory - where [Dockerfile](https://github.com/KonuTech/machine-learning-zoomcamp-capstone-02/blob/main/scoring/Dockerfile) is present - you can build up the image with:
 ```